-These principles were written by the Office for Faculty Excellence Advisory Board in 2020, and in consultation with the University's provost, deans, and faculty who provided suggestions and feedback during the drafting process, in college meetings, through surveys, and in University Senate reviews.
-The Dean's Council and the Provost approved these Principles.
-These Principles have been reorganized to provide the backbone of OFE's Teaching Resources, found on the OFE website (www.montclair.edu/faculy-excellence).
+These principles were written by the Office for Faculty Excellence Advisory Board (beginning January 2020) in consultation with the University's provost, deans, and faculty who provided suggestions and feedback during the drafting process, in college meetings, through surveys, and in University Senate reviews.
+The Dean's Council and the Provost approved these Principles in April of 2021.
+In August, 2022 these Principles were re-titled and re-ordered to provide the backbone of OFE's Teaching Resources, found on the OFE website (www.montclair.edu/faculy-excellence).

-Principle 1: Disciplinary Excellence
+Principle 1: Clear Course Design